tethysplatform/tethys/docs/installation.rst

 .. tip::

-    If you would like to have access to the Tethys databases through a graphical user interface such as PgAdminIII, use the **tethys_super** database user and password as credentials for the connection.
+    If you would like to have access to the Tethys databases through a graphical user interface such as `pgAdmin III <http://www.pgadmin.org/>`_, use the **tethys_super** database user and password as credentials for the connection.

 5. Create Settings File and Configure Settings
 ----------------------------------------------

-Create a new settings file for your Tethys Platform installation using the **tethys** commandline utility.
+Create a new settings file for your Tethys Platform installation using the :command:`tethys` commandline utility.
 In the terminal::

-    cd /usr/lib/tethys/src/tethys_portal
-    tethys gen settings
+    tethys gen settings -d /usr/lib/tethys/src/tethys_portal

 This will create a file called :file:`settings.py` in the directory :file:`/usr/lib/tethys/src/tethys_portal`.
 As the name suggests, the :file:`settings.py` file contains all of the settings for the Tethys Platform Django project.
 There